OhadR/authentication-flows-js/README.md

 ## versions

+### 1.6.0

+* the subject of the email - allow it to contain the hosting-application's name #14

 ### 1.5.0

 * bugfix: after failed-authentication, redirect properly back to login page. currently there is "Unauthorized.
 Redirecting to /login" #12